 Manual DUR Protocol: Pharmacists using explicit written criteria (manual DUR) must maintain accurate prescription dates of service.
 Prior to dispensing any medication, prescriptions must be checked against the existing drug profile to identify products with identical route of administration and active ingredient(s).
-If previous prescriptions for identical products have at least 25 percent of the days supply remaining or 9 days early if the previous claims days supply is greater than 34 days, early refill is present.
+If previous prescriptions for identical products have at least 25 percent of the days supply remaining (15 percent for benzodiazepines and opioid analgesics) or 9 days early if the previous claims days supply is greater than 34 days, early refill is present.